Python in Visual Studio makes it easy to manage multiple Python environments and easily switch between them for different projects.

 Except with Visual Studio 2017, Python support does not come with a Python interpreter, so you need to install one of the following to run your code.
-In general, Visual Studio automatically detects newly-installed interpreters and sets up an environment for them.
-If it does not, see Creating an environment for an existing interpreter below.
+In general, Visual Studio automatically detects newly installed interpreters and sets up an environment for each.
+If it does not detect an installed environment, see Creating an environment for an existing interpreter.

 |Anaconda||An open data science platform powered by Python, and includes the latest version of CPython and most of the difficult-to-install packages.
 We recommend it if you can't otherwise decide.|